LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Conclusion

 \section{Conclusion}

-In this study, we propose {\it LagKV}, an attention-weight-free token eviction method.
+In this study, we propose LagKV, an attention-weight-free token eviction method.
 It achieves comparable performance on long-context tasks while significantly outperforming mainstream eviction strategies in 64-digit passkey retrieval tasks.
 These results demonstrate that our method maintains robust long-text retrieval capabilities even at high compression ratios.

-Unlike existing approaches, {\it LagKV} employs a recursive, attention-weight-free strategy in both prefill and decode stages to determine token importance for future processing.
-It's indepent from query states and the rest part of the long prompt.
+Unlike existing approaches, LagKV employs a recursive attention-weight-free strategy in both prefill and decode stages to determine token importance for future processing.
+It is independent from query states and the rest part of the long prompt.
 Therefore our method offers a novel perspective on LLM mechanisms, shedding light on their inner workings in a fundamentally different way.

 \definecolor{question_color}{RGB}{0,100,0}